BenPruden97/Identity-Clothing/TESTING.md

 ### HTML Validation

 Common errors/ warnings for all pages
-  * Empty Heading tags for <h5> - This was because of the average rating star icons to display the average rating for each product.
   * Contact Page - ID duplication.
 This is caused by the for loop to loop through the questions and answers for each accordion item and cannot be fixed.

- Apart from these errors/ warnings listed.
-All pages passed the validation.
+This is the only error message to display within my project.

 ### CSS Validation